countvajhula/mindstream/README.rst

 Explore
 -------

 Try ``M-x mindstream- ...`` to see all the available interactive commands.
-These are also included as keybindings in a minor mode -- ``mindstream-mode`` -- which is enabled locally in scratch buffers.
+These are also included as keybindings in two minor modes:

+- ``mindstream-global-mode``, which allows you to enter a Mindstream session from anywhere.
+- ``mindstream-mode``, which contains useful commands for active sessions, like saving the session and clearing the buffer to restore a blank template.

 Design
 ======